John Granger

 John Granger is a speaker and writer whose principal focus is the intersection of literature, faith, and culture.
 He is most well known as the author of several books analysing J.K.
 Rowling's Harry Potter novels.
-He writes a weblog called Hogwarts Professor, and contributes to podcasts on Mugglenet.
+He writes a weblog called Hogwarts Professor.

-Education

-Granger was born in Corning, New York and grew up in Mountain Lakes, New Jersey.
-He graduated from Phillips Exeter Academy and the University of Chicago, where he studied classical languages and literature.
-Granger has a Master of Fine Arts (Creative Writing) from Oklahoma City University and is currently writing his PhD thesis at Swansea University (Wales).
-Previously he taught Latin and English at The Asheville School, Peninsula College, and Valley Forge Military Academy.

-Granger served for 6 years in the US Marine Corps including postings at the Air Ground Combat Center in 29 Palms, California, and at Camp Butler, Okinawa, Japan.
-He is married to Mary, is a reader in the Eastern Orthodox Church, and has seven children.

 Focus

 Described as "The Dean of Harry Potter Scholars" his specialisation is iconological literary criticism, reading at four layers: the surface, moral, allegorical, and sublime (anagogical).
 Writing about Harry Potter from this perspective, he introduced the 'Eliade thesis' to suggest a textual cause for Potter mania explaining Rowling's use of Christian Symbolism and Rowling's use of literary alchemy.
 Granger has demonstrated Rowling's use of 'ring composition' or chiasmus story scaffolding and eye symbolism in the Harry Potter novels, and argued that her eye symbolism in Deathly Hallows and the King's Cross scene Rowling describes as "the key" to the seven novels suggests her baseline theme is "transformed vision".

-Granger brings the same literary criticism model to the allegorical and anagogical aspects of Stephenie Meyer's Twilight Saga, Suzanne Collins' Hunger Games trilogy and C. S. Lewis’ Chronicles of Narnia.
+Granger brings the same literary criticism model to the allegorical and anagogical aspects of Stephenie Meyer's Twilight Saga, Suzanne Collins' Hunger Games trilogy and C. S. Lewis' Chronicles of Narnia.